angelogeminiani/sapiens-datamover/readme.md

 SUPPORTED HOOKS:

-- `context`: is a script that il launched when "transaction execution context is created"
+- `context`: is a script that is launched when "transaction execution context is created"

 ### Context Hook ###